abingdonpta/abingdonpta/content/about/documents.md

 ### Bylaws

 Every PTA in Virginia is required to adhere to the [Virginia PTA Local Unit Uniform Bylaws](https://vapta.org/bylaws/).
-The bylaws [can be found here](/bylaws/2024-2025.pdf), while an easy-to-read webpage with the bylaws is maintained below.
+An easy-to-read webpage with the bylaws is maintained below.

 {{< button relref="bylaws" >}}View Our Bylaws for 2024-2025{{< /button >}}